Northwestern Michigan College

 Commitment to Lifelong Learning

 Actively pursues learning and development.
-Stays current in content area, acquiring and refining technical and professional skills.
+Stays current in the content area, acquiring and refining technical and professional skills.

 Commitment to Quality Service, Responsible Stewardship, Continuous Improvement